Bihoro, Hokkaido: Climate

+Demographics

+Per Japanese census data, the population of Bihoro has declined in recent decades.

 Mascot

 Bihoro's mascot is Gyutaro (ぎゅうたろう).
 He is a gentle and shy black bull.
 He always sticks his tongue out whenever anyone praises him.
 His left biceps is shaped like the Bihoro Pass.
 He wears a sports scarf.
 This scarf (which resembled a river) contains energy to power his left biceps to give strength to lift or push stuff or to give an extra punch to his enemies.
 Without it, he will be weak.
 He eats vegetables to keep his biceps in shape.
 He has a father and mother, Gyuou (ぎゅうおう) and Gyuko (ぎゅうこ).
 He likes taking walks but does not like hunting.
 His birthday is July 19.